AzureAD/microsoft-authentication-library-for-python/README.md

 1. MSAL proposes a clean separation between
    [public client applications, and confidential client applications](https://tools.ietf.org/html/rfc6749#section-2.1).
    So you will first create either a `PublicClientApplication` or a `ConfidentialClientApplication` instance, and ideally reuse it during the lifecycle of your app.
-For example:
+The following example shows a `PublicClientApplication`:

    ```python
    from msal import PublicClientApplication